jamesj223/MLCBCC/README.md

 ![TrainingSet2](/Images/TrainingSet2.png)

-## Classifier Testing and Comparison
+## Step 2 - Classifier Testing and Comparison

 MLE_2_Classifier_Testing_And_Comparison.py is the second main file.
 Given a training data set, split it 80:20 training:test, then run various different classifiers using those two sets and measure their performance.